wcyno23/FlexRAG/README.md

 print('Answer: ', output_text)
 ```

+The overall performance can be further improved by leveraging an importance estimator to analyze critical information within the context and subsequently allocate compression ratios.
+For additional usage details, please refer [evaluation section](./examples/evaluation.md).

 ## ✍️ Citation

 If you find this repository useful, please consider giving a star ⭐ and citation
 ```
 @inproceedings{wu2025lighter,